pbrdys/battleship-game/README.md

 #### End Game during the game:
 ![During-the-game-End-Game](./doc/quit-game-message.jpg)

-To end the game during the game, after the computers turn, the player has to chose "q" for quit.
+To end the game during the game, the player has to chose "q" to quit.

 ### Determine the winner
 The third way to end the game is by winning or losing the game.
 After both players have played turn by turn against each other, the player who first has destroyed all ships of his opponend wins the game.